The 1 percent solution.

 That’s why every organization should have a goal of creating a continuous pipeline of talent capable of growing and learning over time.
 In fact, the best organizations try to create an excess of talent.

-While most organizations these days offer one or more of these options, the big question is: what is the right amount to invest in developing your talent?
+While most organizations these days offer one or more of these options, the big question is: how large should your talent development budget be?

 Multiple industry surveys show that good companies spend an average of 1 percent of their revenue on talent development.
 The lower they are relative to that number, the more they increase their risk of falling behind their competition.